-Evidence shall show an understanding of the characteristics and application of Intrinsic safety (Ex 'iD') explosion-protection technique to an extent indicated by:
+Evidence shall show an understanding of the characteristics and application of Type of Protection - Intrinsic safety "i" as it relates to dust hazards to an extent indicated by:

-NOTE Examples of characteristics and design features are field devices, cables, safe area devices, earthing, entity versus integrated system concept, simple devices and interface devices and their parameters, segregation, infallible components, current and voltage limiting, creepage and clearance distances.

-- b) Typical situations where the Intrinsic safety explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by Intrinsic safety.

-d) The use of Standards in determining the requirements to which the design of the Intrinsic safety explosion-protected apparatus shall comply.
+- 1) The purpose and characteristics of the design features of apparatus and circuits protected by the Type of Protection Intrinsic safety "i" as it relates to dust hazards. - NOTE Examples of characteristics and design features are field devices, cables, safe area devices, earthing, entity versus integrated system concept, simple devices and interface devices and their parameters, segregation, infallible components, current and voltage limiting, creepage and clearance distances. - 2) Typical situations where the Type of Protection Intrinsic safety "i" is used in dust hazards. - 3) Actions or conditions that would void the protection provided by Intrinsic safety. - 4) The use of Standards in determining the requirements to which the design of the Intrinsic safety explosion-protected apparatus shall comply.